aws-samples/mergers-and-acquisitions-integration-accelerator/dashboard/README.md

 First, create a mapping between AWS Config Rules and Playbooks.
 A [spreadsheet](./resources/config-rule-playbook-mapping/ConfigRulePlaybookMapping.xlsx) is part of this project and includes the mappings, as well as a [Python script](./resources/config-rule-playbook-mapping/load-config-rule-playbook-mapping.py) to process the spreadsheet and populate a DynamoDB table.

 Issue the following commands in a terminal window in Cloud9 to load the AWS Config Rule to Playbook mapping.
+The default value for the <code>region</code> argument is <i>us-east-1</i>.
+If executing from the default region, you can remove the <code>--region</code> argument.

 <pre><code>cd resources/config-rule-playbook-mapping/
-python load-config-rule-playbook-mapping.py</code></pre>
+pip install -r requirements.txt python load-config-rule-playbook-mapping.py --region <i>us-east-1</i></code></pre>

 Next, [define a workload in the AWS Well-Architected Tool](https://docs.aws.amazon.com/wellarchitected/latest/userguide/define-workload.html) with the default AWS Well-Architected Framework Lens.
 After defining a workload, you can start the [workload review](https://docs.aws.amazon.com/wellarchitected/latest/userguide/tutorial-step2.html).
 For testing purposes, simply answer at least one question to cause the Well-Architected Tool to emit an event that will be processed and update the database.